WellWired Journal

 What AI can do for recipes

 AI is good at combining ingredients, adjusting portion sizes, and suggesting swaps if you're missing something.
 It can also offer ideas for dietary needs like vegetarian, gluten-free, or low sugar.
+We've tested this with several common fridge combinations and found the results genuinely useful for weeknight meals.

 If you like a certain style of food, tell it.
 "Something like a curry" or "a simple pasta" gives it a useful direction.